QuentinRa/blog.quentinra.dev/info/linux/index.md

 > * <kbd>less file.txt</kbd> (print the file in the screen, you can use `up`/`down` to move up/down in the file, use `q` to exit)
 > * <kbd>head file.txt</kbd> (see the first 10 lines)
 > * <kbd>tail file.txt</kbd> (see the last 10 lines)

+If you have a graphical interface, feel free to use SublimeText, Atom, Emacs, VSCode, or even overkill editors such as IntelliJ, PHPStorm, etc.

 <hr class="sl">